Community outreach toolkit: Skin cancer screenings

 Sample radio PSA scripts (PDF)

-How does the AAD promote the screening?
+How does the AAD promote the skin check event?

 Education